jeffmcmahan/cite-format/README.md

 * Chomsky, Noam.
 (1965). *Aspects of the theory of syntax.* Cambridge, MA: MIT Press.
 * Nietzsche, Friedrich.
 (1969). *Genealogy of Morals* (Translated by Walter Kaufmann).
 Random House.

-This way of managing citation is adequate the scope of the general problem and has the advantage of making programmatic implementations highly performant.

 ## Syntax
 There are 5 syntactic categories:

 1. **boundaries**: spaces ( ` ` ) and backslashes ( `\` )
 1. **modifiers**: carets ( `^` ) and bar ( `|` )
 1. **fields**: uppercase strings of 3+ uppercase letters ( `AUTHOR` ), plus modifiers